davewiard/Projects/README.md

 I took a few minutes to adjust the content of this timeline and finally push the first version of README.md to GitHub and call it a night.
 The POST handler and some JavaScript/PHP cleanup are due in the morning.

+### Monday, April 23, 2018

+#### 10:30 AM

+I got started on this project once again after more than a week away from it.
+I started by revamping the PHP back-end code by adding a simple class-oriented structure and replacing the monolithic top-to-bottom code with a class.

+#### 11:15 AM

+I finished the change to the PHP GET methods and got the PHP POST methods worked out.
+The parsing of the POST request and subsequent population of the the class properties was done and tested on the command-line.

+#### 13:30

+After lunch break I got back to working on this some more and had a bit of trouble working out why the POST requests seemed to be failing silently.
+After much digging I found a PDO method setAttribute() that allowed me to finally get an error message back from my INSERT statement execution instead of a simple "false" value indicating the INSERT failed.
+The blog.db file was not writable.
+Oops!
+In addition, I found that the parent directory also needed to be writable for some reason.
+I'm still not sure why...

+#### 8:30 PM

+I decided to come back to this project and get more of my code checked into GitHub.
+I cleaned up the code and removed commented code and debugging statements before committing and pushing my changes up to GitHub repo.
+I decided to add some quick Android-style snackbar messages when a blog post was successfully submitted.
+At the same time, I revamped the JavaScript code a little to make it more snackbar-friendly and also added some checks to prevent submitting blank title and body texts.

+#### 9:00 PM

+After adding several test messages I started testing the responsiveness and paying greater attention to the overall look-and-feel of the page.
+It just didn't look right when there were multiple blog posts side-by-side so I switched it to always display the posts in a single column which now looks much better.
+It is still using responsive framework/techniques.